-AI-Assisted Product Design Sprint (WIP)
+AI-Assisted Product Design in Practice

 Role: Product Designer

-Duration: 11 days
+Duration: 10 days

 How does prompting influence product structure and interaction design?